tomdekan/amazing_photos/README.md

 ## To add payments with Stripe

-To activate payments:
-1. Create at least one product with a priceId on your Stripe dashboard.
+To activate payments create at least one product with a priceId on your Stripe dashboard.

-2. Run your webhook listener to receive requests from the stripe checkout from a user
+You can test this locally with the Stripe CLI.

 ```bash
 stripe listen --forward-to localhost:3000/api/webhook